 Senior Practicum

-The Senior Practicum is a year-long capstone program for all IoES Environmental Science majors and one of the best environmental science and policy educational experiences in the world.
+The Senior Practicum stands as a pinnacle program for all Environmental Science majors at IoES, offering one of the most exceptional educational experiences in the field of environmental science and policy worldwide.

-The program pairs teams of five to seven students with a faculty member or other environmental expert.
-Then it connects them with clients ranging from the Natural Resources Defense Council to the U.S. National Park Service to Northrop Grumman.
+The structure of the program involves assembling teams of five to seven students, who are then paired with a faculty member or environmental expert.
+These teams are subsequently connected with a diverse array of clients, ranging from the Natural Resources Defense Council to the U.S. National Park Service to Northrop Grumman.

 Real World Solutions

-- How can we save bobcats and other free-ranging wildlife from pest control poisons?
+- Strategies to protect free-ranging wildlife from pest control poisons.

-- How can a mid-sized California city go carbon neutral?
+- The pathway for a mid-sized California city to achieve carbon neutrality.

 Real World Clients